sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 ![id_code_mismatch](./../../../zh/tang/Tang-Nano-Doc/assets/qusetions/id_code_mismatch.png)

-This means the selected device in the project mismatch your burnning chip.
+This means the selected device in the project mismatch your burning chip.
 All that refers chip model(The project device, pin constrain, IP modules and programmer device choose) need to be reset.

 | Board name | Series | Device | Package | Speed |
 | --- | --- | --- | --- | --- |